 Not sure where to start?
 You're not alone.

-So your fireplace works safely, looks beautiful, and fits how you actually live.
+This guide walks you through building the right setup for your fireplace so it works safely, looks beautiful, and fits how you actually live.

 - 1. What Fuel Type Do I Need?